Umami: TAS1R1 + TAS1R3

+mGluR1 and mGluR4

+Signal from these two receptors are conveyed in a manner independent of TRPM5.
+Single umami-sensitive fibres in mice are mostly either "sucrose-best" or "glutamate-best".
+Within each type there are two subtypes: one shows synergistic activation between monopotassium glutamate and inosine monophosphate, the other does not.
+The TAS1R1/3 + TRPM5 route uses the "sucrose-best" fibers with synergy, while mGluR1 and mGluR4 use both of the "glutamate-best" subtypes.

+Beyond the tongue

+The gut has its own umami taste receptors.
+The ATP taste signals are conveyed to the brain, probably through afferent branches of the vagus nerve or the afferent sensory nerves in the mouth.
+The brain uses this information to regulate behaviors and preferences in mice.
+This is an example of the gut-brain axis.

+In other animals

+Cats have mutations in Tas1r1 and Tas1r3 that cause their receptor to not perceive glutamate and aspartate as umami.
+However, their receptor responds to nucleotide, and some L-amino acids enhance the response to nucleotides.
+Cats probably perceive tuna as very umami due to it being rich in inosine monophosphate and L-histine.

+The Tas1r1-Tas1r3 receptor of mice is activated by a wide range of free L-amino acids, but not acidic ones such as glutamate.

+The lineage of aquatic mammals including dolphins and sea lions have no functional Tas1r1, and neither do giant pandas.
+They cannot generate a functional Tas1r1-Tas1r3 receptor as a result.

 Consumers and safety

 Umami has become popular as a flavor with food manufacturers trying to improve the taste of low sodium offerings.
 Chefs create "umami bombs", which are dishes made of several umami ingredients like fish sauce.
 Umami may account for the long-term formulation and popularity of ketchup.
 The United States Food and Drug Administration has designated the umami enhancer monosodium glutamate (MSG) as a safe ingredient.
 While some people identify themselves as sensitive to MSG, a study commissioned by the FDA was only able to identify transient, mild symptoms in a few of the subjects, and only when the MSG was consumed in unrealistically large quantities.
 There is also no apparent difference in sensitivity to umami when comparing Japanese and Americans.

 Background of other taste categories

 The five basic tastes (saltiness, sweetness, bitterness, sourness, and savoriness) are detected by specialized taste receptors on the tongue and palate epithelium.
 The number of taste categories in humans remains under research, with a sixth taste possibly including spicy or pungent.